 Override a Grade

-To change a grade or comment on a question that has already been manually graded by the CLE, click the quiz link, go to the Administration block, click Results, and then Manual grading.
+To change a grade or comment on a question that has already been manually graded by the CLE, click the quiz link, go to the gear icon, click Results, and then Manual grading.

 You will be returned to the Manual Grading page.
 Click update grades from the Already graded column to update previously graded questions.

 The User Overrides feature allows instructors to provide a student, or group of students, with a specific amount of time, multiple attempts, or other options that differ from those configured on the Edit Settings page.
 Instructors need to configure accommodations for individual students for every quiz; it is not currently possible to apply this setting at the course level and have it affect all quizzes within that course.